lnarmour/max-simplification-artifact/README.md

 #
 #   dot([1,0,0], [-1,0,0]) = 1*-1 + 0*0 + 0*0 = -1 < 0
 #
-# Appliying the single-step simplication of GR06 with the reuse vector [1, 0, 0] gives
+# Applying the single-step simplication of GR06 with the reuse vector [1, 0, 0] gives
 # the following simplified program:
 #
 affine working_example [N] -> {  : N > 0 }